hoodoer/JS-Tap/README.md

 ### Client Management
 Clients show up on the left, grouped by type (**Apps** vs **Browsers**).
 Use the toggle buttons at the top of the client list to switch between views.

-* **Apps** — JS-Tap implant clients (from telemlib.js payloads)
+* **Apps** — DOM Beacon clients (from telemlib.js payloads) and Atom Beacon clients (from patched Electron apps)
 * **Browsers** — BEX Beacon clients

 Selecting a client will show a time series of their events (loot) on the right.
 If you filter the list (e.g. switching from Apps to Browsers), the currently selected loot view will dim and turn grayscale to indicate it is "background" data.

+When in the **Browsers** view, the detail column header shows a **Loot / Tools** toggle:
+* **Loot** tab — Domain cards showing visited domains, injection controls, and per-domain credential spoofing toggles.
+* **Tools** tab — Browser Proxy panel (always visible) and Sidecar panel (collapsible, if the beacon supports it).

+Atom Beacon clients (in the **Apps** view) also have a **Loot / Tools** toggle.
+Their Tools panel provides built-in file browsing, shell access, and screenshot controls without requiring a separate sidecar binary.

-**Beacons (Browsers)** can be expanded to see all domains they have visited.
-You can trigger JS-Tap injection from the domain list.
-Beacon cards in the sidebar will display a summary of any implants they have successfully spawned.
+**BEX Beacons (Browsers)** can be expanded to see all domains they have visited.
+You can trigger DOM Beacon injection from the domain list.
+BEX Beacon cards in the sidebar will display a summary of any DOM Beacons they have successfully spawned.

 The clients list can be sorted by time (first seen, last update received) and the list can be filtered to only show the "starred" clients.
 There is also a quick filter search above the clients list that allows you to quickly filter clients that have the entered string.
 Useful if you set an optional tag in the payload configuration.
 Optional tags show up prepended to the client nickname.
 Filtering is checked against the optional tag, nickname, IP address, fingerprint, browser, platform, client type, domain, and UUID.
 Note you can reverse the filter search by prepending your search term with a '!'.
 For example, to show all clients not using Firefox use the filter term "!firefox".
 You can combine multiple terms with `&&` for AND logic (e.g. `linux && chrome && !bex`).